aaronbloomfield/ccc/hws/metamask/index.md

 Submission 1: You should submit your `metamask.html` file, along with your completed `metamask.py` file, to Gradescope.
 In particular, you are NOT submitting any Solidity code for this assignment.  **NOTE:** Gradescope cannot fully test this assignment, as it does not have access to the private blockchain.
 So it can only do a few sanity tests (correct files submitted, successful compilation, valid values in metamask.py, etc.).

-Submission 2: You must deploy your Auctioneer smart contract to our private Ethereum blockchain.
+Submission 2: You must deploy your Auctioneer smart contract to our private Ethereum blockchain, or you can also use the one you deployed from the [dApp Auction](../auction/index.html) ([md](../auction/index.md)) assignment.
 It's fine if you deploy it a few times to test it.
 The smart contract address for this needs to be the same as the one in your submitted `metamask.html` file.

 Submission 3: You need to have your metamask.html properly working at https://www.cs.virginia.edu/~mst3k/metamask.html, where `mst3k` is your userid.
 This means it needs to be in your `~/public_html` directory on the departmental servers.
-You should have web.js (or web3.min.js) in that website directory.
+You should have web.js (or web3.min.js) in that website directory, which you probably have from the [DAO & web3](../daoweb3/index.html) ([md](../daoweb3/index.md)) assignment.
 Needless to say, it should properly connect to your deployed Auctioneer smart contract.

 Submission 4: You need to mint a few NFTs and start a few auctions.
 You should start three auctions using the NFT images that you created for the [dApp Auction](../auction/index.html) ([md](../auction/index.md)) assignment.
 The start and end dates, number of bids, and reserve does not matter for these auctions.